abdullahcanakci/igloo/README.md

 Final board size ended up at 50mm by 55mm which is great.
 While designing the board 40x60 was a bit optimistic but in the end it is only off by %15.

-There is few things I will change before fabrication.
-Connectors are generic ones, silkscreens are off and I want them to have more information on them.
-Will change them with similar ones.

 Power dissipation is fine at 10.8V gate voltage, 5.2A current.
 Resistive losses are @ 0.89W which will raise temperature to 90°C over ambient.
 Switching losses should be fine.
 By using transistors I reduced time to charge the gate capacitor.
 Also ESP12 will most likely run the PWM @ 1KHz which is pretty low, in this situation resistive losses will be the driving force.

 I used [this](https://www.electronicdesign.com/boards/calculate-dissipation-mosfets-high-power-supplies) website to help me with power dissipation.